Parit Buntar railway station

 The Parit Buntar railway station is a Malaysian train station located at and named after the town of Parit Buntar, Perak.

 Location and locality

-The station is located at the heart of the town of Parit Buntar, a town in Perak which borders directly Bandar Baharu in Kedah and Nibong Tebal in Penang.
+The station is located at the heart of the town of Parit Buntar, a town in Perak which borders Bandar Baharu in Kedah and Nibong Tebal in Penang.
 Other nearby towns are Tanjung Piandang and Bagan Serai.

+The station is served by both KTM ETS services and the KTM Komuter Northern Sector's Ipoh-Butterworth Line.

-Nibong Tebal and Bagan Serai has their own train stations and Komuter Northern Sector do make a stop in all of the stations, however except for Gold services which only stops 4 time a day, ETS don't make a stop in both stations.
-Hence, when it comes to long distance travel especially to Kuala Lumpur, Parit Buntar is a choice for these town residents, including students of Universiti Sains Malaysia engineering campus and MRSM Transkrian.
+While Nibong Tebal and Bagan Serai both have their own railway stations with regular ETS Gold and Komuter services, Parit Buntar is served by the additional ETS Platinum service which sees more inter-city trains stop at the station.
+Therefore, the station is a preferred choice for residents of the nearby towns especially students of Universiti Sains Malaysia's (USM) engineering campus and the MRSM Transkrian campus.